keboola/connection-docs/writers/database/redshift/index.md

 In the **Incremental** mode, the data are bulk inserted into the destination table and the table structure must match (including the data types).
 That means the structure of the target table will not be modified.
 If the target table doesn't exist, it will be created.
+If a primary key is defined on the table, the data is [upserted](https://en.wikipedia.org/wiki/Merge_(SQL)).
+If no primary key is defined, the data is inserted.

 In the **Full load** mode, the table is completely overwritten including the table structure.
 The table is removed using the [`DROP`](https://docs.aws.amazon.com/redshift/latest/dg/r_DROP_TABLE.html) command and recreated.
 The